Halstan/peterBot/README.md

 - !disconnect

 ### ENV
-Create a .env archive with the variables TOKEN, BIENVENIDA and PREFIX
+Create a .env archive with the variables TOKEN, BIENVENIDA, TRANSLATE_TOKEN and PREFIX

 BIENVENIDA is the channel where you welcome to the new members of the server.